defano/wyldcard/README.md

 -----------|------------
 `text`     | Returns or sets the text contained within this field `visible`  | Returns or sets the visibility of the field (a Boolean value).
 When invisible, the field is not drawn on the screen and receives no messages from the UI.
-`wraptext` | Returns or sets whether the text contained by the field will automatically wrap at end of line.
 `locktext` | Returns or sets whether the text contained by the field can be edited by the user.

 Parts may be addressed in HyperTalk by name or id, and a part can refer to itself as `me`.
 Properties are read using the `get` command, and modified with the `set` command.
 For example: